- Home :

 Dr. Kirby's Blog

-Top 10 Questions To Ask About Breast AugmentationAugust 19th, 2013
+Top 10 Questions To Ask About Breast AugmentationAugust 19, 2013 by Dr. Kirby

 Most women who are considering breast augmentation consult with several plastic surgeons before they reach their final decision about the surgery.
 If you’re interested in breast enhancement but aren’t sure which questions to ask, here are some questions you might ask during a consultation.
 Asking the right questions prepares you for the procedure so you’ll be excited about the new you.
 Getting the right answers gives you the confidence you need to make a final decision!